lesleyrs/Client3/README.md

 #### Switch
 in suyu emulator (yuzu fork) click `file->open suyu folder` for sdmc dir

-### Sony consoles
-TODO: check dnslookup for both vita and psp

-#### PSP
+#### Sony PSP
 Install [pspdev](#tools) and run `make -f psp.mk -j$(nproc) -B`.

 ppsspp emulator loads relative dir as memstick, so the filesystem works automatically.
+Also you should probably enable printf logging with `settings>tools>developer tools>logging channels>printf` to EG verbose

 Controls: move cursor with analog stick, O for left click, X for right click, /\ for control, Dpad as arrow keys